dlstreamer/pipeline-server/docs/defining_pipelines.md

 `models/model-alias/model-version/*.json`.
 Note that the model manager will fail to load if there are multiple ".json" model-proc files in this directory.

+Some models might have a separate `.txt` file for `labels`, in addition to or instead of `model-proc`.
+If such a file exists, the Pipeline Server automatically looks for this file in the path `models/model-alias/model-version/*.txt`.

 ### Intel(R) DL Streamer
 For more information on Intel(R) DL Streamer `model-proc` files and samples for common models please see the Intel(R) DL Streamer